SummerSlam (2014): Storylines

 The event comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television programs, Raw and SmackDown.

 At Payback, Brie Bella quit WWE after her husband Daniel Bryan was given an ultimatum by the principal owner of WWE Stephanie McMahon to either forfeit the WWE World Heavyweight Championship or have Brie fired.
 Brie decided to quit and slapped Stephanie in the face.
 After that incident, McMahon would repeatedly put Brie's twin sister Nikki Bella in matches which invariably ended with Nikki being beaten down.
 On the July 21 episode of Raw, Brie returned to WWE as a fan in the audience to support her sister, but was slapped in the face by McMahon, who came to ringside to confront her.
-Later that night, Stephanie was arrested by the police for assault and battery, due to Brie not being part of the WWE roster.
+Later that night, Stephanie was arrested by the police for assault and battery, due to Brie not being part of WWE's roster.
 The next week on Raw, Brie confronted Stephanie and said that she would drop the charges as long as Stephanie rehired her and accepted her challenge to a match at SummerSlam, which Stephanie accepted.
 On the August 11 episode of Raw, Stephanie brought in Megan Miller, Bryan's physical therapist, who confessed to having an affair with her client.
 An infuriated Brie stormed into the ring and slapped Megan before attacking Stephanie.
 Later that night, Brie was arrested by the police after Stephanie revealed that Megan was pressing charges against her.

 At Battleground, AJ Lee defeated Paige to retain the WWE Divas Championship.
 On the July 21 episode of Raw, Paige attacked AJ after they defeated Emma and Natalya.
 On the July 28 episode, AJ confronted and attacked Paige.
 On the August 1 episode of SmackDown, after AJ defeated Rosa Mendes, Paige attacked AJ and threw her off the stage ramp, resulting in AJ suffering a whiplash injury.
 On August 4, it was announced on WWE.com that AJ would defend the title against Paige at SummerSlam.

 On the June 30 episode of Raw, Chris Jericho made his unexpected return to WWE, only to be attacked by The Wyatt Family.
 This led to a match at Battleground, where Jericho defeated Bray Wyatt.
 On the July 21 episode of Raw, Jericho was to have Wyatt on his Highlight Reel show, but the Wyatt Family attacked Jericho in the locker room.
 On the July 28 episode, Triple H made the official announcement of the Wyatt-Jericho rematch at SummerSlam.
 On the August 1 edition of SmackDown, Jericho defeated Erick Rowan, banning Rowan from ringside during the match at SummerSlam as per match stipulation.
 On the August 4 edition of Raw, Jericho defeated Luke Harper by disqualification due to interference by Wyatt, causing Harper to be banned from ringside.